 The Waterloo Climate Institute, formerly known as the Interdisciplinary Centre on Climate Change, is the focal point for climate change research, training, and knowledge mobilization at the University of Waterloo.
-The institute is a hub with over 110 researchers from all six University faculties, hundreds of students, and scientists from partner institutions and government agencies, including Wilfrid Laurier University, Environment and Climate Change Canada, Health Canada, and Natural Resources Canada.
+The institute is a hub with over 120 researchers from all six University faculties, plus students and scientists from partner institutions and government agencies, including Wilfrid Laurier University, Environment and Climate Change Canada, Health Canada, and Natural Resources Canada.

 Our mission is to elevate and enhance the impact and excellence of innovative interdisciplinary research and education that empowers business, government and civil society to respond effectively to the climate crisis.
 We achieve this by bringing together our research community and partners around strategic research and training priorities that advance climate change solutions at the local, national, and international scales.